 Joshua 7:13 “Get up, sanctify the people, and say, ‘Sanctify yourselves for tomorrow, because thus says the LORD God of Israel: “There is an accursed thing in your midst, O Israel; you cannot stand before your enemies until you take away the accursed thing from among you.”

 A little sin corrupts the entire person, a little leaven, leavens the entire batch and the yeast of unrighteousness if left unaccounted for will bring about corruption to an individual as quick as it corrupted a nation.

 The People of God are held to a different standard.

 When the world practices sin, the expectation of how they conduct themselves is not unexpected.
 When people who represent the King of Righteousness act like the world, the stench of sin is amplified.
-When people who are commissioned to represent God to the world sin, they strengthen the position of the wicked, its as if we give credence to their rebellion and affirm the darkness by which they are associated.
+When the people who are commissioned to represent Christ to the world sin, they strengthen the position of the wicked; its as if we give credence to their rebellion and affirm the darkness by which they are associated.

 The Lord continually brings conviction of sin, calls us from darkness to light, and tests us so we don’t fall easily into our old ways.
 When we forsake His chastening, we bring about God’s wrath in our lives.
 If we don’t leave the past in our past and remove the sin from among us, the Lord will do it Himself.
 For now, the Lord is patient with us, not desiring that any should perish, but all should come to repentance.
 One day, His patience toward sin will be exhausted and by His Holiness, He will wipe the face of the earth clean of the stain that sin has left.